simoncools/Redditor-Public/README.md

-## .//Unsubscribe - Unsubscribe from a text channel - Requires "Redditor" Role or Administrator Permissions
+### .//Unsubscribe - Unsubscribe from a text channel - Requires "Redditor" Role or Administrator Permissions
 .//unsubscribe [subreddit]
+Do not include the brackets []!

 Heres an example if you want to unsubscribe from the subreddit r/dankmemes